Hoari/mnist-fashion-pnod4/README.md

 - Bag,
 - Ankle
 ## Methods:
 The code presents two methods for solving of the problem.
-Both of them use logistic regression with one vs all approach as classiffication algorithm with lambda2 regularisation.
+Both of them use logistic regression with one vs all approach as classiffication algorithm with lambda2 regularisation and Stochastic gradient descent.
-Features of images are extracted by division of the image into smaller squares and taking mean of the values within the square.

 ![My image](/img/mfe.png)

+Features of images are extracted by division of the image into smaller squares and taking mean of the values within the square. (as seen above)
+- First model (further refferanced as "Weaker") performs feature extraction by dividing original image into 16 7x7 squares.
+Then extracted features are divided into training set and validation set in 2/3 proportion.
+Then model selection is performed with regularisation parameter - lambda and likelihood treshold - theta taken as hiperparameteres.
+Stochastic gradient descent uses 0.3 as step parameter, 150 as number of epochs and 100 as minibach size.
+Initial  parameter vector is set for 0.5 for all values.
+- Second model (further refferanced as "Stronger" or "Adjusted") performs feature extraction by dividing original image into 49 4x4 squares.
+Then extracted features are divided into training set and validation set in 2/3 proportion.
+Then model selection is performed with regularisation parameter - lambda and likelihood treshold - theta taken as hiperparameteres.
+Stochastic gradient descent uses 0.3 as step parameter, 200 as number of epochs and 200 as minibach size.
+Initial  parameter vector is set for 4.0 for all values.